thestephencasper/local_specialization/README.md

 # Detecting Modularity in Deep Neural Networks

-Shlomi Hod, Stephen Casper, Daniel Filan, Cody Wild, Andrew Critch, Stuart Russell
+Shlomi Hod*, Stephen Casper*, Daniel Filan*, Cody Wild, Andrew Critch, Stuart Russell

 A link to the paper will be provided as soon as it is available on arXiv.
 Check again in a couple of days.